Coordination Event Detection and Initiator Identification in Time Series Data: Experimental setup

-In the Dictatorship Model (or `DM'), we fix a single leader who initiates movement from initial positions of the population, randomly sampled from a circle geometry.
-At the start of the pre-coordination interval, the leader moves in a fixed direction and velocity.
-Every other individual samples a uniformly random lag.
-After waiting this time, the individual follows the leader at a fixed velocity (with sampled Gaussian noise in the heading).
-After a fixed duration of coordinated movement over the entire population, post-coordination begins and individuals decrease velocity at random, until stopping.
-To produce multiple coordination events, this procedure is repeated after a sufficient waiting time, starting from the stopping positions of the previous coordination event.
+In this model, we fix a single initiator who initiates movement from initial positions of the population.
+At the start of the pre-coordination interval, the initiator moves in a fixed direction and acceleration.
+Other individuals wait for a randomly sampled lag, before following the initiator at a fixed acceleration (with sampled noise in the heading).
+After a fixed duration of coordinated movement over the entire population, individuals decelerate at random, until stopping.
+Fig.~\ref{fig:DMHMpic} (left) shows the example of DM.
+The Switching Dictatorship model (DM-S) selects two fixed individuals over each trial: a single individual as an initiator during pre-coordination, and another single individual as `initiator' during coordination.
+Fig.~\ref{fig:InitDypic} shows an example of following-network-density time series of DM-S.